The Agent Factory Thesis

 ¹ Don Tapscott, interview on HBR IdeaCast, “With Rise of Agents, We Are Entering the World of Identic AI”, Harvard Business Review, February 17, 2026.

 Think of it this way.
 The Agent Factory is the process that builds the company.
-What comes out the other end is an AI-Native Company where you are the executive and owner, a delegate is your chief of staff — the one agent that represents you, knows your context, and speaks on your behalf — and a manager is the COO who hires the workforce, assigns the work, enforces the budget, and keeps the books.
+What comes out the other end is an AI-Native Company where you are the executive and owner, a delegate is your chief of staff — the one agent that represents you, knows your context, and speaks on your behalf — and a management layer is the operating system the company runs on: it hires the workforce, assigns the work, enforces the budget, governs what each Worker is allowed to do, and retires Workers when their roles end.
 AI Workers are the employees who deliver the outcome.
-Runtime engines are the skills each employee brings.
-Triggers are the front door — the schedule, the webhook, the customer walking in.
+Runtime engines are what each employee runs on.
+A nervous system carries events between Workers, survives crashes, and shapes traffic so the workforce stays standing under load.

 Every invariant that follows is a rule about how this company runs.
 Every named product is a choice that can be replaced.